 Speaking of podcasts, have you caught up on the latest from Kim?

-Komando on Demand is available on Google Podcasts, click here to listen in your Google Podcast App.
+Kim Komando Explains is available on Google Podcasts, click here to listen in your Google Podcast App.